Sarah-C/AtomMatrixSCroll-WIP/README.md

 # AtomMatrixScroll-WIP

-A buggy scroller for Atom Matrix
+A work in progress scroller for Atom Matrix. (and then any other neo-pixel displays!)

-Please help me find the pointer bugs!
-It crashes early without any of my code in the backtrace on Arduino IDE!